rayylin/Python_Route_Optimization_Warehouse_picking_Optimization/README.md

 # Python_Route_Optimization_TSP
-We use the Gene algorithm to solve the TSP problem and applied the solution to perform route optimization.
+We use the Gene algorithm to solve the Traveling Sales Person problem and applied the solution to perform route optimization.
 Users enter the names or addresses they want to visit.The model turns the addresses into coordinates, calculates the distances among points, performs the Gene Algorithm, and returns the best route.

 # Project background
 The Travelling Salesperson Problem (TSP) is defined as "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?"